Americo Makk: Philanthropy

-Personal information
+Personal life

-Exemplified throughout a life dedicated to art, Americo Makk maintained his fellowship with the Catholic Church.
-In the 1970s, Americo Makk changed his signature style from the printed "A. Makk" to the script version of his full name "Americo Makk".
-From the 70s onward, paintings were also regularly signed on the reverse side with the painting title, if titled, and ink stamped with the Makk Family crest and rights reserved.
-Notably, in older news articles Americo's name may be erroneously printed "Amerigo", which, even though error, is Italian for "Imre".
-While the bulk of his work was in oil, Americo Makk also worked in other media, such as watercolor.
+Americo Makk maintained his fellowship with the Catholic Church throughout his life.
+In the 1970s, Makk changed his signature style from the printed "A. Makk" to the script version of his full name "Americo Makk".
+From the '70s onward, paintings were also regularly signed on the reverse side with the painting title, if titled, and ink stamped with the Makk Family crest and rights reserved.
+Notably, in older news articles Americo's name may be erroneously printed "Amerigo", which, although erroneous, is still Italian for "Imre".
+While the bulk of his work was in oil, Makk also worked in other media, such as watercolor.
 Cicely Barth Firestein characterized Makk's work as idealized portraiture in a "Rembrandt style."
 His work was described by the Valley Morning Star as a "renaissance style" utilizing "Dark colors and dramatic lighting combined to heighten the power and motion of his stampeding horses."
-Collectively, the family's approach has been coined "The Makk style" recognized and taught in art schools as a unique and ennobling technique characterizing the painting from that era.
-Their painting style has also been described, as "modern impressionist, romantic in mood, often nostalgic in sentiment".
-Americo and Eva Makk had one child, Americo Bartholomew, "A.B.", Makk, born in 1951.
+Collectively, the family's approach - coined "The Makk style" - is recognized and taught in art schools as a unique and ennobling technique characterizing the painting from that era.
+Their painting style has also been described as "modern impressionist, romantic in mood, often nostalgic in sentiment".

+While in Rome, Makk met Eva Holusa, a fellow student of Hungarian descent.
+The two later married and collaborated professionally throughout their artistic careers.
+Americo and Eva Makk had one child, Americo Bartholomew "A.B."
+Makk, born in 1951.
 In 1988, A.B.
-Makk married Sylvia Magyarody, thereafter Sylvia Makk, an abstract artist, also of Hungarian descent.
-Sylvia Makk became manager of Makk Studios as well.
-A.B. and Sylvia Makk had one child, Alexandra Makk.
+Makk married Sylvia Magyarody, an abstract artist also of Hungarian descent, and she became a manager of Makk Studios.
+A.B. and Sylvia have one child, Alexandra Makk.

 On May 5, 2015, at the age of 87, Americo Makk died from heart failure.
-His ashes were ceremonially scattered at sea in the Pacific Ocean off the island of Oahu.
+His ashes were ceremonially scattered in the Pacific Ocean off the island of Oahu.
 Americo painted up to the days before his death.
-His final painting was a collaborative painting with Eva, A.B. and Sylvia Makk.
+His final painting was a collaborative painting with Eva, A.B., and Sylvia Makk.